 Life as a student in Nicosia

 North Cyprus is a popular study destination because of the high quality of education provided.
 Nicosia, the capital of North Cyprus and where our campus is located, is a multicultural location to reside, due to the many cultures that has influenced it throughout history.
 Our student’s enjoy the experience of being taken back in history while visiting the over 100 historical sites our island has to offer, heritage of the 12 different civilizations that once passed through our island.
 During the weekends and school holidays, students can visit the world-class untouched beaches of Cyprus, as Nicosia is only 15 minutes away from Kyrenia, and 40 minutes away from Famagusta.
+Besides, it is only 15 minute drive to the Ercan State Airport from the CIU campus.
 Being the most populated city in TRNC, students have unique opportunities to take part in many cultural and social events and activities and enjoy a variety of cafés, restaurants and shops.

 Cyprus Food and Culture